VILLASframework/node/documentation/Mainpage.md

-S2SS is a client server application based on UDP/IP to connect simulation equipment.
+S2SS is a client/server application based on UDP/IP to connect simulation equipment/software such as:

+ - OPAL-RT,
+ - RTDS,
+ - Simulink,
+ - LabView,
+ - custom made equipment,
+ - and FPGA models.

-It's designed with focus on low latency to establish soft-realtime communication.
+It's designed with focus on very low latency to achieve almost realtime communication.
+S2SS is used in distributed- and co-simulation scenarios and developed for the field of power grid simulation at the EON Energy Research Centre in Aachen, Germany.

+## Overview

+The project consists of a server and several client applications.
+Both server-to-server and direct client-to-client communication is possible.
+All communication links use the same message protocol to exchange their measurement values.

+### Server

+For optimal performance the server is implemented in lowlevel C and makes use of several Linux-specific realtime features.

+### Clients

 ## Contact